 Assumption of Risk

 It is theoretically possible for the defense to utilize the “assumption of risk” doctrine as a car accident defense in Maryland.
 To effectively utilize this defense, the victim must have knowingly and voluntarily done something to put themselves at risk in the accident.
 For example, a passenger who knowingly gets into a car with a drunk driver may have assumed the risk that comes from that decision, despite the driver’s obvious negligence.

 An at-fault driver may be able to avoid liability if the accident was brought on by a sudden medical emergency outside of their control.
 For example, if the at-fault driver had a sudden and unforeseen heart attack behind the wheel, which then led to an accident, then they may be found to have not been negligent.
 If this car accident defense in Maryland is successful, the victim is often never compensated for their injuries despite the fact that they are a completely blameless victim.

 If all of this sounds complicated, don’t worry!
-The experienced attorneys at Zirkin and Schmerling Law are here to explain car accident defense in Maryland in full and fight for your compensation with every resource at their disposal.
+The experienced car accident defense attorneys at Zirkin and Schmerling Law are here to explain car accident defense in Maryland in full and fight for your compensation with every resource at their disposal.
 To speak with a qualified attorney and schedule your free initial consultation, call 410-753-4611 today.